Chart Color Schemes

 Educational achievement in Abbotsford places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Abbotsford's educational attainment is notably higher than wider benchmarks.
-Among residents aged 15+, 62.7% have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+Abbotsford's educational attainment is notably higher than national and state averages.
+Among residents aged 15 and above, 62.7% have university qualifications, compared to 30.4% in Australia and 33.4% in Victoria.
 This high level of educational attainment positions Abbotsford favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 39.5%, followed by postgraduate qualifications (18.2%) and graduate diplomas (5.0%).
+Bachelor degrees are the most common at 39.5%, followed by postgraduate qualifications (18.2%) and graduate diplomas (5.0%).

-Vocational pathways account for 18.3% of qualifications among those aged 15+, with advanced diplomas making up 9.2% and certificates 9.1%.
-A significant 24.8% of the population is actively pursuing formal education, including 11.7% in tertiary education, 3.5% in primary education, and 2.8% in secondary education.
+Vocational pathways account for 18.3% of qualifications, with advanced diplomas making up 9.2% and certificates 9.1%.
+A significant proportion of the population is actively pursuing formal education, with 24.8% currently engaged in it.
+This includes 11.7% in tertiary education, 3.5% in primary education, and 2.8% pursuing secondary education.

 Frequently Asked Questions - Education